SurajSubramanian/AICrowd-Blitz/README.md

 In this way, training is done by progressively increasing image size.

 ## MINILEAVES
-Initially, tried to train the same Resnet architecture for extra epochs.
+Initially, tried to train the same Resnet architecture given in the starter code for extra epochs.
 Then tried to use Resnet101.
 Finally after modifying architecture to densenet121 and trainiing for extra epochs on complete dataset after modifying valid_pct=0.00001, was able to get decent results.
 Maybe we can better results, if we train on other models and ensemble on them.